-- 1.1 This document should be read in conjunction with the School Policy on Acceptable use of ICT. - 1.2 The policy has been developed having regard to guidance provided by the professional associations for teachers and school leaders, other recognised trade unions, and by ACAS.
+- 1.1 This document should be read in conjunction with the School Policy on Acceptable use of ICT and the e-safety in school policy. - 1.2 The policy has been developed having regard to guidance provided by the professional associations for teachers and school leaders, other recognised trade unions, and by ACAS.
 It sets out the rules and standards to be applied for use of the Internet and social media in Hampshire schools.
 It provides information and guidance for both professional and personal use and outlines the risks to users and schools, as well as the potential consequences of misuse of the Internet and social media. - 1.3 Where staff have concerns about e-safety, these should be raised with the Headteacher.
 Advice can also be sought from professional associations and trade unions.